nikitaeverywhere/ws-radio/readme.md

 # WebSockets Radio

-A lightweight universal WebSocket publish/subscribe wrapper: a single module for NodeJS and client JavaScript.
+Universal publish/subscribe WebSockets API for JavaScript: a single tiny module both for server (NodeJS) and client.

+Radio provides a tiny wrapper around client and server WebSocket objects, which has the same API for communication with another peer.

 Usage
 -----

-Client usage:
+Both on client and server you have to work with `Radio` instance, using the same API.
+But first, you need to initialize Radio instance and pass a WebSocket to it.

+Connect client to server:

 ```javascript
 import Radio from "ws-radio";